vtqveant/simple-lcg/README.md

 to make it work the way I would expect a regular categorial grammar to work.
 In the end I decided that an important element was missing from Fowler's definition of an L-integral term graph.
-Namely, in the `T(CT)` part I had to add an explicit check that the `t` node be reachable from `x`, which in my opinion complies with the definition of correctness conditions for LG-graphs by (Penn 2004).
+Namely, in the `T(CT)` part I had to add an explicit check that the `t` node be reachable from `x`, which in my opinion complies with the definition of correctness conditions for LC-graphs by (Penn 2004).
 Apart from that I also prohibit one-step regular paths between sources and targets of lambek edges where the source has an incoming regular edge in the frame, which effectively rules out the derivations violating a side-condition of a non-empty antecedent in the right-hand side introduction rules.
 The resulting system is a product-free `L` without empty premises (although I give here no formal proofs of that).